haberdashPI/german_track/_research/plans.md

 + add decoding to fig. 3
 - add decoding to fig. 4

-- can we see decoding when we test on different condition than training
+- todo: re-run cross-validated λ selection once we check on the new cross-condition generalization results

 - do we see accurate decoding outside of the target window
 - do the atmiss-target conditions look different for object and spatial merely because they are a different set of target